 Said by: Boba Fett

 Even though Boba Fett has only four lines in the whole original trilogy, and none of them are all that consequential, Boba has long stood out as many fans’ favorite character in the entire Star Wars Universe.
 Long before he had his own series or his many appearances in other Star Wars media, Boba Fett has always caught fans’ attention.

 - Always knows just what to say?
 I think we’ve established that no.

 - Contributes meaningfully to the story?
 Nope, he’s a single-use plot device.

 - Has super cool action scenes?
 Haha, no, the opposite.
 The first time we see him fight, he loses embarrassingly, falling to his presumptive death.

 The reason that we all love Boba so much is that the man has swagger.
 He doesn’t need to speak because his presence in the room announces itself.
-He wears awesome armor, which tells stories of its own through all of its wear and scarring.
-He’s covered in cool sci-fi gadgets for any scenario, and he carries it all with that stern, mysterious grace.
+He wears awesome armor, which tells stories of its own through impressive scarring.
+He bears enough cool sci-fi gadgets to handle any scenario, and he carries it all with that stern, mysterious grace.
 Not just anybody can talk back to Darth Vader and live to tell the tale.

-The image you put forth to the world carries weight, and his image is made of solid beskar.
+The image you present to the world carries weight, and his image is made of solid beskar.

 8. “Let the past die.
 Kill it if you have to.”